youtube/cobalt/cobalt/tools/collectd/README.md

 data streams are sent to a host in a [networked configuration](https://collectd.org/wiki/index.php/Networking_introduction) and not detailed here.

-Cobalt DevTools service currently does not listen on localhost or 127.0.0.1 address, so you'll need to manually edit cobalt.conf with your local machine network adapter IP address, or to target IP address.

 **Note**: The script also enables RRD and CSV data outputs, RRD is required for CGP to display the data and CSV is useful for post-processing.